Schenectady County Civil Service Examinations

 - Make Up Examination.
 Any member of the armed forces who properly filed, within the announced filing period, an application for a competitive examination but was unable to participate in the examination due to active military service, will be provided with a special make-up examination under the terms and conditions deemed appropriate by the New York State Department of Civil Service and/or the Schenectady County Civil Service Commission.

 - Examination Fee.
-A fee of $15.00 is required for each separately-numbered examination for which you apply.
+Beginning with the December 5, 2020 exams, all new exams will require a fee of $20.00 or $25.00 for uniformed service for each separately-numbered examination for which you apply.
 The required fee must accompany your application.
 If you want to pay by credit card, please use our on-line application or send certified check or money order payable to the Schenectady County Civil Service Commission.
 Cash and personal checks will not be accepted.
 As no refund will be made, you are urged to compare your qualifications carefully with the requirements for admission and file only for those examinations for which you are clearly qualified.

 - Examination Fee Waiver.
 The examination fee will be waived for (1) those applicants who are unemployed and primarily responsible for the support of a household; (2) those applicants who are receiving SSI or public assistance (TANF, Family Assistance or Safety Net Assistance); (3) those applicants certified as JTPA / WIA eligible.
 If you wish to apply for a fee waiver, you must complete the Fee Waiver Form and attach it to your application.
 This form can be obtained at the Civil Service Office or on the Civil Service Department website at www.schenectadycounty.com.